matija-marijan/E-GraphDTA/README.md

 # Resources

 ## Datasets
-+ data/davis/, data/kiba/ contain the Davis and KIBA drug-target interaction datasets.
++ data/davis/, data/kiba/ contain the Davis and KIBA drug–target interaction datasets.
 The files were downloaded from [DeepDTA](https://github.com/hkmztrk/DeepDTA/tree/master/data).
 + data/davis/new_proteins.json contains the updated version of the protein sequences from the Davis dataset, which have been accounted for mutations.
 This file was created with data downloaded from [DTITR](https://github.com/larngroup/DTITR/blob/main/data/davis/dataset/davis_dataset_processed.csv).

 ## Proposed Models